Preparing BMC Atrium CMDB for synchronization

 - Check the BMC.ADDM dataset configuration: When using ITSM 7.0 with a backwards compatibility patch, you also need to ensure that the BMC.ADDM dataset is trusted.

-After completing the preceding tasks, you can start synchronizing BMC Discovery data to BMC Atrium CMDB.
+After completing the preceding tasks, you can start synchronizing BMC Atrium Discovery data to BMC Atrium CMDB.

-To obtain the maximum synchronization performance when using CMDB synchronization with BMC Discovery, you should consider tuning the database which BMC Atrium CMDB (or BMC Remedy AR System) is using.
+To obtain the maximum synchronization performance when using CMDB synchronization with BMC Atrium Discovery version 8.3.00 and later, you should consider tuning the database which BMC Atrium CMDB (or BMC Remedy AR System) is using.

 Max-Entries-Per-Query parameter on BMC Remedy AR System server

 To prevent BMC Discovery generating duplicate CIs in the BMC.ADDM dataset when running a resynchronization, you must set the BMC Remedy AR System server parameter

 For more information, see the following documentation corresponding to your product version:

 - BMC Remedy AR System 8.1 Performance tuning for Business Service Management

 - BMC Remedy AR System 8.0 Performance tuning for Business Service Management

 - BMC Remedy AR System Server 7.6 Performance Tuning for Business Service Management White Paper